ExcaliburZero/christopher-randall-wells.divshot.io/_posts/2015-06-19-first-programming-language.markdown

 Having a simple, less stringent syntax helps to allow one to focus on learning the concepts of computer programming rather than having to worry too much about syntax issues that are more specific to that language.
 This also helps to make programming more fun, as it reduces the stress of having error messages popping up quite often.

 The visual and syntactical simplicity of a programming language are small but important qualities of a good first programming language, as they shape the first impression that the user develops of programming.
-By learning a first programming language that has good simplicity helps to make programming seem less intimidating, and allow one to be able to more fully focus on learning and enjoying programming.
+By learning a first programming language that has good simplicity helps to make programming seem less intimidating, and allows one to be able to more fully focus on learning and enjoying programming.

 ## Low Concept Overhead
 One of the main issues I tend to find with some programming languages that make them less than ideal for being a first programming language is that they have too much concept overhead.
 Essentially they rely on having the user learn more than a handful of concepts before they can even write their first program.